AryD05/Translator/README.md

 - Propositional: !
 (NOT), & (AND), | (OR), -> (IMPLIES), <-> (EQUIVALENT), 1 (TRUE), 0 (FALSE)
 - Temporal: X (NEXT), F (EVENTUALLY), G (GLOBALLY), U (UNTIL), R (RELEASE)

+## Functionalities

+### Core Functionalities

+1. Equivalence Generation: Produces logically equivalent formulae based on input LTL expressions.
+2. Filtering: Filters generated equivalences to include only specified logical operators.
+3. Complexity and Depth Control: Allows users to adjust the intricacy and recursion depth of equivalence generation.
+4. Command line & web interface support: Offers both web-based and command-line interfaces for versatile usage.

+### Additional Functionalities

+1. Formula Parsing and Validation: Includes a robust parser for LTL formulae, ensuring correct interpretation of input.
+2. Compile-time operator reachability check: Warns users if specified operators might not be sufficient to reach all possible operator inputs, and outputs the operators which might not be reachable.
+3. Timeout Mechanism: Prevents excessively long computations by setting a time limit on the generation process.
+4. Unfiltered Results Display: Option to view all generated equivalences before applying operator-based filtering.
+5. Unit Testing: Includes scripts to test individual components of the tool.
+6. Performance Testing: Includes a script to assess the efficiency of the equivalence generation process.

 ## Notes